 F. Draws and inspections

 The construction draw and inspection schedule will be approved by OHFA.
 Prior to construction commencement, awardees must provide OHFA’s designated construction inspector with the preliminary plans and specifications.
 OHFA and its designated construction inspector will develop an inspection schedule specific to the Development.
 Draws may be made whenever the work covered by each draw has been inspected and approved by the designated construction inspector and OHFA.
 Regardless of the inspection schedule initially provided by the designated construction inspector, OHFA may inspect more or less frequently if deemed necessary by OHFA Staff or OHFA’s designated construction inspector.
 At construction inspections, OHFA’s designated construction inspector(s) will inspect for progress related to the draw schedule.
+OHFA will not prepare releases for a house that is under contract until certificate of occupancy has been received and a final inspection is conducted by OHFA’s designated inspector.

 Draw Schedule – The schedule below is a sample for each development to serve as the basis for drawing funds and determining construction completion according to the construction timeline provided by the Applicant.
 The percentages listed indicate how much of the loan can be drawn once those stages are complete.
 This sample schedule may vary by Development (i.e., for an in-fill development that will most likely not need any infrastructure funding, the 5% for infrastructure would be reallocated amongst the other categories.)
 Applicants are required to include a minimum 5% contingency in their budget to account for building cost increases or unexpected situations.
+To access contingency funds, the applicant must submit documentation verifying expenditures to date, along with a narrative outlining the intended use of the requested contingency.
+Staff may request additional supporting information as needed, and all requests are subject to approval by OHFA’s Executive Director.
 Funds will not be disbursed until OHFA has conducted an inspection to determine work has been completed.
 While there are nine stages of construction listed, draws can happen more or less frequently depending on the construction schedule/timeline.
 In any event, OHFA will conduct a minimum of 3 construction inspections.
 5% of the total loan amount will be withheld and paid once Certificates of Occupancy have been received for all homes built using program funds.
+OHFA will not allow change orders or changing the draw schedule after closing on the loan.

 Stage 1 (5%) – Infrastructure